Enjoy bird watching, nature tours, boating, salmon and trout fishing, and moose and bear hunts in legendary comfort.

 Established in 1889, the Eagle Lake Sporting Camps are located on a peninsula seven miles up the Lake from Eagle Lake Village at the outlet of Square Lake thoroughfare and in the midst of a 23,000 acre wilderness reserve.
 They are on a high knoll among beautiful white birches, facing the lake in a southwesterly direction.
 The view is magnificent; lake and forest blend; ridge upon ridge looms up, until finally Three Brooks Mountain caps in the distance.

 Seven year-round log cabins accommodate from two to ten persons, up to forty guests.
 The cabins have gas lights and heat and each has a private bathroom.
 An additional six cabins are for three season use with shared toilet and shower facilities.
 All the cabins are on the frontage facing the lake, and each has a broad verandah.
-Several of them are especially suited for large groups and clubs.
 For fine dining, the legendary Roosevelt Dining Room seats thirty.
 The Rough Rider Tavern has a large field stone fireplace, regulation pool table, and game room.

 Our guests may arrive by four-wheel drive, boat, snowmobile and float plane.
 We can arrange charter flights from eastern cities to get you here in a matter of hours.
-A 1 1/2 hour flight from Boston will get you to within 45 miles, and we'll meet your flight.
+A 1 1/2 hour flight from Boston will get you to within 1 hour of the camps and we'll meet your flight.
 Three scheduled flights a day!